Champions League final: Real Madrid's quiet genius Carlo Ancelotti eyes historic fourth title against old foes Liverpool

 He may have been pictured smoking a cigar on the team bus during the trophy parade, but Ancelotti said afterwards: "No, I don't smoke cigars.
 It was only a photo with my friends and yes, these players are my friends."

 His personable touch is what sets him apart from his contemporaries.
-There isn't the same obsession over a rigid philosophy his players must follow, but instead an openness to discuss tactics and exchange ideas.
+There is not the same obsession over a rigid philosophy his players must follow, but instead an openness to discuss tactics and exchange ideas.

 Ancelotti, the player, has never really diminished and it can be seen in Frank Lampard, John Terry and others who have taken to coaching having worked under him.